stevegg/Steve-68k/README.md

 - Changed Serial connectors to standard FTDDI connector layout
 - Added RTS and CTS lines to Serial connector pulled from the IP and OP ports on the 68681
 - Fixed D0 label on BUS (was A0)
+- Added A17 and A18 to the GAL to allow for more fine grained address decoding
 - Other minor fixes

 Still having a problem with serial input....challenges are what make the victory sweeter I suppose.